dronefreak/human-action-classification/.github/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under the MIT License.
+By contributing, you agree that your contributions will be licensed under the Apache License.

 ---

 Thanks for making this repo better! 🚀

-**Remember**: This repo has 233+ stars because people found it useful.
-Let's keep that momentum going with modern, maintainable code.